The Complete History of Teenage Mutant Ninja Turtles

 Image credit: Peter Laird

-A fourth live-action film called TMNT: The Next Mutation, began pre-production in 1994, but was never made.
+A live-action film called TMNT: The Next Mutation began pre-production in 1994, but was never made.
 In the movie, the mutagen in their bodies would have affected the Turtles’s physiology.
 According to Laird, Leonardo could change his skin into a “nearly impenetrable chrome-like surface.”
 Michelangelo could project human features onto his body, allowing him to blend into the surface world.
 Donatello gained psychic powers, but at the cost of his eyesight.
 Raphael morphed into “Raptor Raph,” a monster with long, sharp teeth and foot-long claws.
 And Splinter would have the ability to change into a giant, muscled “super rat mutant” creature.

 According to Eastman and Laird, in the early days of the comic book, Roger Corman’s New World Pictures approached them about a comedy adaptation using contemporary stand-up comics Gallagher, Sam Kinison, Bobcat Goldthwait, and Billy Crystal, dressed in turtle shells and green face make-up.

 Another, unrelated project was an R-rated film that would have featured roller-skating, semi-nude nuns with Uzis, battling the Turtles.

 The Turtles have been featured in 23 arcade and home video games since 1989, on just about every console and computer system imaginable.
 Their self-titled debut is one of the best-selling NES games not made by Nintendo, with roughly 4 million copies sold, despite also being considered one of the toughest games for the NES.

 Turtles on Tour